So… you’re on board with the idea? Great! What now? We’ll move on to where you can exhibit but first the how to prepare an exhibition.

 Off the shelf frames or custom made?
 This could become a big topic.
 If you need to keep costs down and see a finish to fit your style – this is likely the best option for you, at least initially.
-Keep in mind that your choice needs to suit your future customers – so no psychedelic frame colours unless your target market are psychedelic fans!
+Keep in mind that your choice needs to suit your future customers.
+Fluorescent frame colours will limit your audience!

 It can be difficult finding frames that fit the standard 3:2 picture ratio of most DSLR / mirrorless cameras.
 Many frames will only suit 4:3 as is used on compact cameras.
 Off the shelf frames will often use Perspex instead of glass.
 Perhaps that’s ok, but again, think about who your customer is and the price point you’re pitching at.
 No one appreciates flimsy Perspex when paying hundreds for a photo!

 Choosing a frame

 Decide on either the desired frame or the print size and work from there.
 A 2″ mount around the image is a good starting point.
 Framing always looks better when the bottom of the mount is deeper than the rest e.g. 2.25″; it feels anchored and just looks right.
 Small touches can make a big difference.

 Mounts can be provided by the framer, made yourself with the right equipment or ordered online.
 Keep sizing consistent where possible to avoid many different mount and frame sizes.

 In Part 2 we’ll cover where to exhibit and the remaining details that can make all the difference…